sradha-mohanty/ui-testing-playground/README.md

 # ui-testing-playground
 # How to Clone the Repository
- * Run this command below commands in cmd:
+ * Run the below commands in cmd:
  * `git clone` https://github.com/sradha-mohanty/ui-testing-playground
  * `cd ui-testing-playground`
  * Then open in VS Code